The causal interpretation of acceleration factors: Notation and framework

-In practice, it is only possible to relate the quantiles of the distributions of $T \mid A=1$ and $T \mid A=0$.
-To do so, we define the observed acceleration factor $\theta_m$. \begin{definition}[Observed acceleration factor] The observed acceleration factor equals
+In practice, it is only possible to relate the quantiles of the distributions of observed event times among exposed ($T |\, A=1$) and non-exposed ($T |\, A=0$).
+To do so, we define the observed acceleration factor $\theta_m$. \begin{definition}[Observed acceleration factor] The observed acceleration factor for treatment level $a$ equals